Archdiocese of Agrigento: History

-Girgenti (the Greek Acragas, Roman Agrigentum) considers Saint Libertinus as its earliest proselytizer; he is said to have been sent by Saint Peter.
-Local enthusiasm for an Apostolic connection even led someone to forge a bull of investiture, an instrument which was not created for centuries.
+Agrigento (the Greek Acragas, Roman Agrigentum) was founded in the early 6th century B.C. by Greeks from Gela.
+Legend considers Saint Libertinus its earliest proselytizer; he is said to have been sent by Saint Peter, in 44 A.D.
+Local enthusiasm for an Apostolic connection even led someone to forge a bull of investiture, an instrument which was not created until centuries later.

 Gregory of Agrigento, said to have been martyred in 262, never existed.
 His name occurs in the hagiographical work, "The Life of St. Agrippina", but the author of that work, a person of the eighth or ninth century, placed the sixth century Bishop Gregory of Agrigento in the wrong context.

-The earliest bishop of certain date is Potamius, who was believed to be a contemporary of Pope Agapetus I (535–36).
-Other scholars place him in the seventh century, in which case he would not be the earliest Bishop of Agrigento.
+The earliest bishop is said to have been Potamius, who was believed by some to be a contemporary of Pope Agapetus I (535–536).
+Other scholars, however, place him in the seventh century.
+Through the 7th century, there was no metropolitan in Sicily, and each of the dioceses depended directly upon the pope.
+Bishop Felix of Agrigento attended the Lateran council of Pope Martin I in October 649, and Bishop Georgius attended the Lateran synod of Pope Agapetus II in October 679.
+The Emperor Leo III the Isaurian (717–741) removed the dioceses of Sicily, including Agrigento, from Roman control and made them suffragans of the Ecumenical Patriarchate of Constantinople.
+In the mid-9th (or 10th) century, Basil of Ialimbana revised the geography of George of Cyprus with the addition of a Notitia episcopuum, in which the diocese of Agrigento appears as a suffragan of Syracuse.

-The succession of bishops, interrupted by the Saracen invasion (879–1038), began again in 1093 with Gerland of Agrigento.
+The succession of bishops was interrupted by the Saracen occupation of all of Sicily (879–1038).

+In the spring of 1087, after several earlier raids, Count Roger d'Hauteville began the siege of Agrigento.
+The town surrendered in July.
+Pope Urban II (1088–1099) made Count Roger and his successors papal legate in Sicily.